 Free event THIS Thursday, February 7th, at 5pm Chester County OIC is hosting the final “Let’s Talk Coatesville” event, tackling the topics of education and jobs.
 Dinner and childcare are both provided!
 No reason to miss this event!

 During our final “Let’s Talk Coatesville” event, we’ll tackle the health challenges created by imbalances in education, income and economic opportunity in the greater Coatesville community.
 We’ll tap into community wisdom to identify the most challenging financial roadblocks to upward mobility and discuss viable solutions.

-Guided by the principles of Martin Luther King, Jr. Chester County OIC will host a ribbon cutting ceremony on January 21st, 2019.
-Their new headquarters, located at 22 N 5th Avenue in Coatesville, will officially open their doors to the community at 1:30 PM on MLK Day of Service.
+Guided by the principles of Rev. Dr. Martin Luther King, Jr., Chester County OIC hosted a ribbon cutting ceremony on January 21st, 2019 at their new headquarters, located at 22 N. 5th Avenue in Coatesville.
+This marks the official opening of their doors to the community.

 “Chester County OIC is proud to return to the city of Coatesville.
 We are happy to celebrate the organization’s 40th anniversary in the community where we began.”
 Said Joyce Chester, CEO of the non-profit organization.

 Chester County OIC was awarded a HUD grant to purchase the former location of the Coatesville Senior Center this past year and has plans to renovate the space to accommodate all of their programs including GED, English as a Second Language, Certified Nurse Aid Training, and re-entry training for justice-involved young adults ages 18-24 years old.
 These programs available for Chester County residents are made possible through grants from the Department of Labor and Pennsylvania Department of Education.